Review of Hill’s Healthy Advantage Dog Food

 Near-average protein.
 Near-average fat.
 And above-average carbs when compared to a typical dry dog food.

-Hill’s Healthy Advantage is a grain-inclusive dry dog food using a moderate amount of named meat and by-product meals as its main source of animal protein, thus receiving 4 stars.
+Hill’s Healthy Advantage is a grain-inclusive dry dog food using a moderate amount of named meat and by-product meals as its dominant source of animal protein, thus receiving 4 stars.

 Hill’s Dog Food